danielnjoo/s225_project/GroupFPresentation.md

 - Flights are classified as developed if there Per Capita GDP was greater than $12,000
 - There are 33,559 flights in our dataset
 - 156 unique source and destination countries
-- `developed.x` is 1 if the source country is developed, and 0 if developing

 Number of Flights per Country
 ========================================================